Kristfur/minesweeper/README.md

     git add <file>

-Was uesd to add files to the staging area before they are commited.
+Was used to add files to the staging area before they are committed.

     git commit -m "commit message"